andygrunwald/Gerrie/docs/commands/check.rst

     Config file "X" was not found.
 Please provide the correct path or all settings via command options.

 the config file can`t be found.
-The default value is *Config.yml* of the project root.
-You can just copy the *Config.yml.dist* in the same folder and adjust it.
+You can just copy the *Config.yml.dist* in the same folder, adjust it and pass it via *-c* / *--config-file* option.
 This would fix the problem:

 .. code::

     $ cd /path/to/Gerrie
     $ cp Config.yml.dist Config.yml

-An alternative would be to apply the *-c* / *--config-file* option.
+    $ ./gerrie [...] --config-file="Config.yml"

 With this you can put the config file wherever you want.

 .. note::